letchupkt/kali-mcp/README.md

 ## 🔄 Updates and Roadmap

 ### Recent Updates
-- ✅ Enhanced MCP server with 55+ security tools
+- ✅  MCP server with 55+ security tools
 - ✅ Added 30+ new tools including DNSx, Naabu, TLSx, Uncover, and more
 - ✅ Direct Ollama integration
 - ✅ Comprehensive documentation